Family Team Building

 Learn how to fix it, prepare for it, and prevent it in this basic auto care workshop held at the MCAS Yuma Auto Skills Shop.
 This course is offered through a partnership with Marine Corps Family Team Building and the MCAS Yuma Auto Skills Center.

-Participants will become fully trained in the American Heart Association’s Heartsaver® adult, adolescent, and infant CPR, adult and adolescent AED, and First Aid training.
+Participants will become fully trained in the American Heart Association’s Heartsaver® adult, adolescent, and infant CPR.
 This course is offered through a partnership with Marine Corps Family Team Building and the MCAS Yuma Fire Department.